tfennelly/jquery-detached/README.md

 npm install --save detached-jquery-<jquery-version>
 ```

 Of course, the above will depend on whether or not we have published that exact version of jquery.
-Ping us if we haven't.
+The easiest way to see the versions we have published is to look at the branch names on GutHub

 # Motivation